-Candles omeprazole.
-What is Omeprazole used for?
+Omeprazole suppositories.
+What is the drug "Omeprazole" prescribed for?
 How to treat gastritis or heartburn with Omeprazole?
 Comparison of omeprazole with other proton pump blockers

 Formula: C17H19N3O3S, chemical name: 5-Methoxy-2-[[(4-methoxy-3,5-dimethyl-2-pyridinyl)methyl]sulfinyl]-1H-benzimidazole.

-Pharmacological group: organotropic agents / gastrointestinal agents / proton pump inhibitors.
+Pharmacological group: organotropic drugs / gastrointestinal drugs / proton pump inhibitors.

 Pharmachologic effect: antiulcer.